ankane/active_median/README.md

 Median for ActiveRecord

-Supports PostgreSQL 9.4+, MariaDB 10.3.3+, and SQLite
+Supports PostgreSQL 9.4+, MariaDB 10.3.3+, and SQLite, plus arrays and hashes

 :fire: Uses native functions for blazing performance